joanbier/SPA/README.md

 * Sass

 ## Setup
-To run this project, install it locally using npm or click the link places in extended description.
+To run this project, install it locally using npm or click the link places in top description.